 With reference to the topology proposed in Figure 23 (Case 1b: 100m separation distance leading to 25% LoS probability based on UMi path loss model), an ACIR greater than 54dB is required to ensure a mean uplink throughput degradation smaller than 5%.

 With reference to the topology proposed in Figure 24 (Case 2a, 2b and 2c: 30, 50, 70 m separation distance and 0% LoS probability (different streets), shows how an ACIR greater than 49dB is required to ensure a mean uplink throughput degradation smaller than 5% for 30m separation distance.
-Ifseparation distance is 50m, 45dB ACIR can satisfy the requirement of 3GPP.
+If the separation distance is 50m, 45dB ACIR co-existence is required5% uplink throughput degradation .

 With reference to the topology proposed in Figure 25 (Case 2d: 100m separation distance and 100% LoS probability (same street).
 An ACIR greater than 70dB is required to ensure a mean uplink throughput degradation smaller than 5%.